Flipgrid Basics 💻📱🖥

 Are you new to Flipgrid?
 Get Started Here.

 Here are the basics: When you set up your account, you’ll first create a Topic for your learning community.
-Topics are discussion prompts that your students respond to with short videos.
-Students then Record a Response and post their video or view and Add a Comment to one another’s Responses.
+Topics are discussion prompts that your members respond to with short videos.
+Members then Record a Response and post their video or view and Add a Comment to one another’s Responses.

-Groups are a great way for educators to organize multiple Topics and share them with a community of learners.
-Invite your students to respond to an individual Topic or to access your Group of Topics by sharing the Join Code or Link.
+Groups are a great way for leads to organize multiple Topics and share them with a community of members.
+Invite your members to respond to an individual Topic or to access your Group of Topics by sharing the Join Code or Link.

 Flipgrid in Health and Physical Education 🤸♀️

-In Physical Education and Health, students develop competency in motor skills and movement patterns, responsible personal and social behavior, and physical, personal, family, and community health.
-Flipgrid allows students to explore and demonstrate understanding while making learning relevant and fun.
-Here are a few ways Flipgrid can ignite engagement and capture your students’ learning process:
+In Physical Education and Health, members develop competency in motor skills and movement patterns, responsible personal and social behavior, and physical, personal, family, and community health.
+Flipgrid allows members to explore and demonstrate understanding while making learning relevant and fun.
+Here are a few ways Flipgrid can ignite engagement and capture your members’ learning process:

 ⭐️ Demonstrate the knowledge/skills of a health-enhancing level of physical activity.